 A Clear Implementation Plan—with Measurable Goals

 - What is the scope of this implementation project?
-Does it impact the entire organisation?
+Does it impact the entire organization?
 A single department?

 - What’s the timeline for the implementation process?
 Set weekly goals and provide contingencies to address delays.